London Legacy Development Corporation

 The London Legacy Development Corporation (LLDC) is an organisation established in 2012, replacing the Olympic Park Legacy Company and the planning powers of the Olympic Delivery Authority.
 It was formed as a mayoral development corporation under the powers of the Localism Act 2011.
 The mayoral development area covered by the development corporation is the Olympic Park and surrounding areas.

-Costs associated with London Stadium
+History

+The corporation was established in 2012 with the objective of establishing the Queen Elizabeth Olympic Park as a new visitor destination.

 In November 2016, London Mayor Sadiq Khan ordered an investigation into the rising costs for the London Stadium, which the LLDC partly owns.
+The investigation found that (i) capital costs will rise from a budgeted £190 million to £323 million (ii) running costs will rise from a budgeted breakeven to a loss of £10 million per annum.

-Leadership Roles
+Leadership roles

-On 2 November 2016, David Edmonds resigned as Chair of LLDC having served in that position since September 2015.
-Sir Peter Hendy was appointed as Chair in July 2017.

-In August 2017, David Goldstone resigned from his role as Chief Executive of LLDC having served for three years.

-Lyn Garner was appointed as the new Chief Executive in December 2017.

-Board members

-The members of the board are: